code-sparsh/LFX-Pre-Test-WasmEdge/README.md

 - TensorFlow Lite
 - [`llama.cpp`](https://github.com/ggerganov/llama.cpp)

-I am building `llama.cpp` plugin in this guide.
+I am building the `llama.cpp` backend in this walthrough.
 `llama.cpp` is the C++ port of the famous LLaMA model by Facebook.

-It supports inferencing the model on CPU-only systems by allowing the use of **quantization** on the model weights
+It supports inferencing the model on low-end GPUs as well as on CPU-only systems by allowing the use of `quantization` on model weights

 <br>

 By default, WASI-NN backends are not automatically enabled in the normal build of WasmEdge.
-I enabled it with the following steps -:
+I built it with the following steps -:

 ### Step 1: Cloning the WasmEdge repository